In this article

 How can I arrange an occupational therapy assessment?

-Contact My Pathways on 1300 288 476 to enquire about the supports and services that we have available, or the groups and programs that are currently running.
+Contact us on 1300 288 476 to enquire about the supports and services that we have available, or the groups and programs that are currently running.

 Where can I attend an occupational therapy session?